Skip to Main Content

 1. The dealing must be for a purpose outlined in the Copyright Act: research, private study, criticism, review, news reporting, education, satire, and parody.

-Please contact James Yochem, the Copyright Coordinator, if you have a Fair Dealing question.
+Please email copyright@conestogac.on.ca if you have a Fair Dealing question.

 You may also complete the Fair Dealing Request Form when you have questions about allowable/acceptable copying practices.
-The Copyright Coordinator will review your request and let you know if the intended copy complies with Fair Dealing.
-In order to make this determination, it may be necessary for the Copyright Coordinator to see the original resource.
+The Library copyright staff will review your request and let you know if the intended copy complies with Fair Dealing.
+To make this determination, it may be necessary to see the original resource.

 Fair Dealing Request Form